Lisly25/Inception/README.md

 $ docker network ls
 ```

-To filter the output of docker ps based on which network they are connected to:
+To filter the output of docker ps based on which network the containers are connected to:

 ```bash
 $ docker ps --filter network=<network id, full or partial>